-If you’re an iPhone user looking for some well-fitting earbuds with strong sound quality, you could do a lot worse than the new AirPods – the redesign means they’re far less likely to fall out, and the additional microphones provide strong noise-cancelling (particularly when commuting), as well as a useful Transparency mode, which really does let the outside world in.
+But if you’re an iPhone user on the lookout for well-fitting wireless earbuds with excellent sound quality, these are a good choice – and one of our top picks for the best wireless earbuds of 2022.
+The redesign of the AirPods Pro mean they’re far less likely to fall out than their predecessors, and the additional microphones that have been built-in to the Pro version now provide strong noise cancellation too (particularly when commuting), as well as a useful Transparency mode, which allows you to hear the outside world to the perfect degree.

-While the fit is better than the original AirPods, you will need to get used to controlling them with the capacitive, touch-sensitive ridge on each stem – this takes some getting used to, but it’s a neat way to activate noise cancellation and skip tracks.
+But although the fit might be better than the original AirPods, you’ll need to get used to controlling them with the capacitive, touch-sensitive ridge that you’ll find on each stem.
+However, we did find that this can take some getting used to, but it’s a cool way to quickly activate noise cancellation and skip tracks once it becomes second nature.

-There’s so much ‘Apple-ness’ that runs through the AirPods Pro – from the initial setup, where the headphones scan your ears to check they’re the right fit, through to the fact there’s a small air vent to make putting them in or removing them a more comfortable experience.
-In short, fans of the Apple ethos will be overjoyed with their purchase here.
+There’s so much ‘Apple-ness’ that runs through the AirPods Pro.
+From the initial setup, where the true wireless earbuds scan your ears to check they’re the right fit, through to the fact there’s a small air vent to make putting them in or removing them a more comfortable experience.
+In short, fans of the Apple ethos, clean design and exceptionally user-friendly design experience will be overjoyed with their purchase here.

-The sound quality of the AirPods Pro has certainly improved since the previous iteration – there’s a notable emphasis on vocals and bass, meaning these earbuds are better for pop fans than those that enjoy a more natural presentation that lends itself to classical music or more orchestral sounds.
+Although we did enjoy our experience with the original AirPods, the sound quality of the AirPods Pro has certainly improved.
+There’s a notable emphasis on vocals and bass, meaning these earbuds are better for pop fans than those that enjoy a more natural presentation that lends itself to classical music or more orchestral sounds.

-The battery life is strong (for Apple earbuds – not compared to the 8-9 hours other true wireless earbuds offer), and we found that the advertised 4-5 hours from a single charge was accurate, although we recommend charging the case regularly (a wireless charging pad is a convenient and cool way to do this) as you can get caught out when the case has suddenly run out of juice.
+The battery life is strong for Apple earbuds.
+Although, it’s not great compared to the eight or even nine hours that other true wireless earbuds offer.
+During our testing, we found that the advertised four to five hours from a single charge was accurate, although we recommend charging the case regularly (a wireless charging pad is a convenient and cool way to do this) as you can get caught out when the case has suddenly run out of juice.

-If you want the best headphones Apple has made, the AirPods Pro are the culmination of many years’ work into a strong audio product.
+If you want some of the best headphones Apple has made, the AirPods Pro are the culmination of many years’ work into a strong audio product.
 There are better true wireless earbuds out there, but for Apple fans and iPhone users (with the means to afford them) they’re a great choice.
+Read on for our full AirPods Pro review.

 - We've been busy comparing the AirPods Pro with other popular models on the market – check out our AirPods Pro vs AirPods, AirPods Pro vs Sony WF-1000XM3 and AirPods Pro vs Beats Powerbeats Pro articles to find out how they stack up

-The Airpods Pro release date was 30 October 2019 worldwide, so you’re now able to pick them up from Apple and a number of other retailers.
+The AirPods Pro release date was 30 October 2019 worldwide, and you can pick them up from Apple and a number of other retailers.

 The important thing to note here is that they are not a replacement for the 2019 AirPods model... and that’s reflected in the AirPods Pro price point.